ankita-cmu/cmustudent-repository/README.md

  *  I explored Flouris studio and Datawrapper to recreate my designs.

- The section below contains the imported images from Balsamiq.
+ The section below contains the imported images from Balsamiq wireframing that explains the thought process and redesigning of this visual.

 ![Page 1](https://user-images.githubusercontent.com/67939647/88195076-32f45e80-cc05-11ea-9917-cd60b8b5494a.png)